Levittown, Puerto Rico: Transportation

 It is served by Route D37 of the Puerto Rico Metropolitan Bus Authority and private commuter buses connecting the community with Cataño and the Tren Urbano Rapid Transit station in Bayamon.
 The neighborhood is patrolled by the Toa Baja Municipal Police Department with a precinct in the western part of the neighborhood, and the 271st precinct of the Puerto Rico Police Department located behind the water tank and the high school.

 Demographics

-Prior to the 2020 U.S. Census, the United States Census Bureau changed the name of the community from Levittown to Mansión del Mar.
+Prior to the 2020 U.S. census, the United States Census Bureau changed the name of the community from Levittown to Mansión del Mar.

 2020 census

 Note: the US Census treats Hispanic/Latino as an ethnic category.
 This table excludes Latinos from the racial categories and assigns them to a separate category.
 Hispanics/Latinos can be of any race.

 2010 Census

 As of the census of 2010, there were 26,960 people living in the community.
 The average family size was of 3.09.
 The population density was 13,279/mi2.
 There were 11,701 housing units.
 The racial makeup of the area was 73.9% White, 13.7% African American, 7.7% from other races, and 3.7% from two or more races.
 The majority (98.6%) were of Hispanic ethnicity.
 Of those, 93.5% were Puerto Rican, 0.5% Cuban, 0.3% Mexican and 4.4% of other Hispanic ethnicity.

 In the community the population was 53.5% females and 46.5% males.
 The median age of the population was 38.4 years.
 The mean income for a family in the community for 2010 was $36,605.
 24.2% of families were below the federal poverty level.
-The community was generally a lower-middle-class and working-class neighborhood.
-From 2008 to 2010, 81 percent of people 25 years and over had at least graduated from high school and 21.6 percent had a bachelor's degree or higher.
-On the average, 62.9% of its college-age population attend institutions of higher learning.
-66.5 percent of Levittown workers drove to work alone in 2010, 17.4 percent carpooled, 3.7 percent took public transportation, and 11.5 percent used other means.
-The remaining 0.9 percent worked at home.
-Among those who commuted to work, it took them on average 38.0 minutes to get to work.
-Among the most common occupations were: Sales and office occupations, 36.1 percent; Management, professional, and related occupations, 30.0 percent; Service occupations, 17.3 percent; Production, transportation, and material moving occupations, 9.3 percent.
-69.8 percent of the people employed were Private wage and salary workers; 23.5 percent was Federal, state, or local government workers; and 6.4 percent was Self-employed in own not incorporated business workers.